Continuous and discrete Neumann systems on Stiefel varieties as matrix generalizations of the Jacobi-Mumford systems: Introduction

 It should be noted that affine Prym varieties appear as complex invariant manifolds in several classical integrable systems on Lie groups {\it before their reduction}, for example, the spatial rigid body motion in the Clebsch case of the Kirchoff equations (see e.g., \cite{Bel}).
 However, to our knowledge, in the existing literature such manifolds were not given the corresponding algebraic description.

-Next, the Marsden--Weinstein reduction of the Neumann systems on $T^*V_{n,r}$ by the group $SO(r)$ are also integrable, and their complex invariant tori are shown to be usual Prym varieties ${\Prym}({\mathcal S}, \sigma)\subset \Jac({\cal S})$ (again, up to the action of a discrete group).
-The same holds for the reductions of the systems on the cotangent bundle of the Grassmann variety $G_{n,r}$, which are integrable in the commutative sense.
+Next, the Marsden--Weinstein reductions of the Neumann systems on $T^*V_{n,r}$ by the group $SO(r)$ are also integrable, and their complex invariant tori (again, modulo $\mathbb Z^n_2$--action), are shown to be usual Prym varieties ${\Prym}({\mathcal S}, \sigma)\subset \Jac({\cal S})$ (Proposition \ref{sub_Prym}).
+At the level of the Prym varieties, the reduction gets a particularly transparent form: it corresponds to the projection $\widetilde{\Prym} ({\mathcal S}, \sigma)\to {\Prym}({\mathcal S}, \sigma)$.
+In particular, the reduction for the zero value of the momentum mapping is the Neumann system on the Grassmann variety $G_{n,r}$, which is integrable in the usual commutative (Liouville) sense (see Theorem \ref{LinGr}).